Oops! I forgot Benefit!

 The album is saved by the arrival of “Teacher,” one of Tull’s best early-period numbers despite the fact that the band didn’t care for it in the least, according to the discography on the Jethro Tull official website:

 “Teacher” became a fan favorite in the U.S. though the band felt it was a throwaway song and Ian wrote it as a B-side.
 Ian, to date, professes distaste for this tune reflecting disillusionment with formal education, a theme arising in future songwriting as well.
 The U.K. version on the remastered copy is a very different arrangement with far less flute.
 The flute was added to the U.S. release as the record company felt Tull needed a pop single featuring the flute.

-While it’s clearly the “poppiest” number on Benefit, it’s still a damned good song with great movement and catchy hooks.
-The video that follows shows a fluteless version, and it still rocks:
+While it’s easily the “poppiest” number on Benefit, it’s still a damned good song with great movement and catchy hooks.

 Postscript: I didn’t believe my father when he told me he saw Tull do “Teacher” on American Bandstand.
 I still have a hard time getting my head around it.
 Jethro Tull on American Bandstand?
 Ian Anderson with Dick Clark?
 Can you imagine an odder couple?
 Ian Anderson doing his thing in front of all those putty-faced, clean-living teenagers carefully selected for the mainstream American audience?
 It took years for me to be convinced, but lo and behold, I found a video compilation of the performance on YouTube.
 Warning: It’s out of sync half the time (not Ian’s fault but the fault of the transcription process), but the evidence reveals that this regrettable event did occur.
 My God!